 Our dog nutrition expert is convinced – there is no need to include potatoes in pets’ diets.
 The dog ate a potato – it will not do any harm, but there are many other, more useful vegetable crops that will provide the pet’s body with the necessary vitamins and minerals.

 How many potatoes can a dog eat?

 A dog is a predator, and in nature, predators eat more than just meat: the contents of their prey – usually small herbivorous rodents and birds – enter their bodies as well.
 Therefore, grass, cereals and plant roots are present in the diet of wild animals.
 In summer, they also dainty plants, berries, so nature itself has provided the dogs diet not only protein, but also carbohydrate food.

 At home, a balanced diet is taken care of by the dog’s human owner.
-The best Chewy pet food already contains all the nutrients, vitamins, and minerals your dog needs.
+The best Chewy pet food discover this info here already contains all the nutrients, vitamins, and minerals your dog needs.
 When feeding natural food, we should provide them in the right amounts by choosing the healthiest ingredients.
 Since potatoes are not an important food in the diet it is a matter of taste to add them to the menu.
 When dog owners asking can dogs eat potatoes, it is important to keep the following points in mind:

 - The dog’s body is not able to digest a lot of carbohydrate-rich food, so it is worth adding potatoes to the menu only occasionally;

 - It’s best given mixed with meat and other vegetables.
 Read more about the nutritional benefits of broccoli for your dog and the vitamins in carrots;